Adverbs in English

 10. Highly

-Conjunctive adverbs can also help you join two independent clauses; for example: "He wanted to go out, but it was raining".
-In this case, 'but' is used as an adverb that connects the two independent clauses together.
-Additionally, these adverbs may also be used in pairs to create emphasis on an idea; for example: "He certainly did not expect that".
+Conjunctive adverbs can also help you join two independent clauses; for example: “He wanted to go out, but it was raining.”
+In this case, “but” is used as an adverb that connects the two independent clauses together.
+Additionally, these adverbs may also be used in pairs to emphasize an idea; for example: “He certainly did not expect that.”

 Using conjunctive adverbs correctly can help add complexity to your English as well as better express how one idea relates to another.
-Furthermore, incorporating these words into your everyday language is important in order for you to properly communicate what you want to say in any given situation.
-With practice you will become more familiar with using these types of words in both casual conversations and formal writing contexts.
+Furthermore, incorporating these words into your everyday language is important for properly communicating what you want to say in any given situation.
+With practice, you will become more familiar with using these types of words in both casual conversations and formal writing contexts.

 10 common conjunctive adverbs